Koros0111/exeCute/readme.md

               exeCute [filePath]

 WINDOWS DISCS
+       - If the launched program folder contains any disc images, and none  is inserted  into  a virtual disc drive, the first one alphabetically will be automatically inserted.

-       - For inserting a disc image, right click on it and select  "open  with vDisc".
+       - For manually inserting any other disc image, right click  on  it  and select "open with vDisc".

 MS-DOS DISCS
-       - If the launched program folder contains any disc images, they will be made available on drive D.
+       - If the launched program folder contains any disc images, they will be made available automatically on drive D.

        - If there are multiple images, you can change among them with: Control
        + F4.

-       - Compatible disk images are '.iso', '.cue' and '.gog'.
+       - Compatible disc images are '.iso', '.cue' and '.gog'.

        -  If  there is no disc image, the launched program folder will be made also available on drive D.